Tusar0003/AppointmentSystem/README.md

 <img src="images/signin.png" width="300" />

 Teachers have to provide their mobile number with their email and password.
 Then a verification code will be sent to him/her.
-Finally he/she has provide that verification code for completing the sign up process.
+Finally he/she has to provide that verification code for completing the sign up process.

+## Welcome Screen
 <img src="images/signup2.png" width="300" />

 ## Teacher Home Page